kvvloten/ansible_modules_and_plugins/README.md

 }
 ```

-This can be used to loop over usable ips:
+This can be used to iterate over usable ips:
 ```jinja2
 {% for ipaddress in "192.168.1.73/29" | usable_ipaddr() %}
 {{ ipaddress }}